Nashaath/test/docs/learn/concepts.md

 Choreo supports the following trigger types:

- - API: Allows you to expose an application as an API endpoint.
+ - **API**: Allows you to expose an application as an API endpoint.
- - Manual: Allows you to trigger an application manually.
+ - **Manual**: Allows you to trigger an application manually.
- - Schedule: Allows to trigger an application based on a schedule that you set.
+ - **Schedule**: Allows to trigger an application based on a schedule that you set.
 You can specify the schedule in the form of a cron expression.
    <html><div class="admonition note">
      <p class="admonition-title">Note</p>
      <p> A cron expression represents details of a schedule.
 It is a string that contains subfields separated by whitespaces.
 Each special character (*) represents seconds, minutes, hours, date, month, day, and year respectively.</p>
      </div>
      </html>
- - Calendar: Allows you to trigger an application based on events in a Google Calendar.
+ - **Calendar**: Allows you to trigger an application based on events in a Google Calendar.
- - GitHub  Allows you to trigger an application based on GitHub events and actions.
+ - **GitHub**: Allows you to trigger an application based on GitHub events and actions.
 The supported GitHub events and associated actions that can trigger a Choreo application are as follows:

 | Event                       | Action                 | Application Trigger                      |
 |-----------------------------|------------------------|------------------------------------------|